PoodsProject/prime-planner/Use_cases.md

 14. User can check the checkbox besides the task

 ## Delete tasks ##
+1. User Swipes to the right and the task is deleted

 ## Navigate to other views ##
 1. Open application